josematute/Quick-Bitcoin-Passphrase-Recovery/README.md

-# Simple Bitcoin Passphrase Finder
+# Quick Bitcoin Passphrase Finder

 ## Introduction

-Welcome to this simple Simple Bitcoin Passphrase Finder!
+Welcome to this simple Quick Bitcoin Passphrase Finder!
 This project was born from a personal challenge with my Bitcoin wallet.
 In early 2024, I lost access to my wallet containing approximately 0.24 BTC, worth around $10,500 at the time.
 The development of this tool is a response to that challenge, and I believe it can be highly beneficial to others facing similar situations who just want to run a quick and easy program to find their passphrase.

 ### Background